What is B2B Content Syndication and Why is it important in 2025?

 Blog content is not and should not be the only content that you are using in B2B content syndication campaigns.

-The sky is the limit, but generally speaking case studies, whitepapers, datasheets, webinars, and videos work well.
+The sky is the limit, but generally speaking, case studies, whitepapers, datasheets, webinars, and videos work well.

 This content is usually gated; meaning behind a form.
 In order to avoid SEO penalties for such content, make sure that the accompanying descriptions or summaries of the content pieces are not the same as on your website.
 Also, consider changing the title.
-If possible, ask that the content syndication vendor will implement a canonical tag to the original source.
+If possible, ask that the content syndication vendor implement a canonical tag to the original source.

 The importance of an integrated marketing campaign